d-wiltshire/Student-Success/README.md

 ![SampleVisual2](https://user-images.githubusercontent.com/100863488/184498697-4bada34e-f41e-4e47-a3eb-abd7cabfe85a.png)

 In the visualization above, each dot represents a school.
-The y-axis represents the percentage of cohorts at that school who drop out before graduation.
+The y-axis represents the percentage of students in each cohort at that school who drop out before graduation.
 The x-axis represents the Economic Need Index of that school.
 The schools with the higher dropout rates tend to be among the schools with the highest Economic Need Index.